edHelper.com

 Komodo Dragons

 1 Komodo dragons are the largest lizards in the world.
-They can reach a length of 10 feet and a weight of over 250 pounds!
+They can reach a length of ten feet and a weight of over 250 pounds!
 Komodo dragons are endangered animals.
-There are only about 5,000 Komodo dragons left living on four small islands of Indonesia.
+There are only about 5,000 Komodo dragons left living on four small islands in Indonesia.
 Komodo dragons got their name from the island on which they were first discovered - Komodo Island.
 Some people also call them "Komodo Island monitors" because these animals belong to the monitor lizard group.
 Monitors have tapered heads, long necks, snake-like tongues, strong legs, and powerful tails.
 They are meat-eaters.
 They may attack living animals or feed on decaying meat.
-Savannah monitors (also known as Cape monitors) and Nile monitors are also family members of monitors.
+Savannah monitors (also known as Cape monitors) and Nile monitors are also in the family of monitors.

 3 Sometimes their attack appears to be a failure, as their prey is able to get up and run away.
 Nevertheless, the wounded animal is not going to live long.
 Komodo dragons' saliva contains deadly bacteria.
 When Komodo dragons launch an attack and bite their prey with their flat, serrated teeth, they also pass along their saliva to the doomed animal.
 The escaped animal dies hours or days later from the infected wounds.